This statement has been reviewed and updated by the Community and Ambulance Resuscitation (CARe) Subcommittee within Resuscitation Council UK.

 Advantages and disadvantages of unlocked and locked cabinets

 There is concern that a defibrillator in an unlocked cabinet may be stolen or tampered with, making it unavailable or of no use to a person in cardiac arrest.
-However, despite widespread use of unlocked cabinets, experience to date has shown that instances of theft and vandalism of such defibrillators are relatively uncommon.
+Despite widespread use of unlocked cabinets, experience to date has shown that instances of theft and vandalism of such defibrillators are relatively uncommon.

 Locking a cabinet is no guarantee that a defibrillator will not be stolen or vandalised.
-Locking a defibrillator in a cabinet implies that it is sufficiently valuable to be worth stealing.
-Reports from ambulance services and other sources provide no evidence that public-access defibrillators in locked cabinets are less likely to be stolen or vandalised.
+A locked cabinet implies that the defibrillator is sufficiently valuable to be worth stealing.
+Reports from ambulance services and other sources provide no evidence that public access defibrillators in locked cabinets are less likely to be stolen or vandalised.

 Lockable cabinets inevitably introduce delay in obtaining a defibrillator and applying it to a person in cardiac arrest.
-A person who knows where the nearest public-access defibrillator is and runs straight to the cabinet to fetch it (whilst other people call 999 and start CPR) will have to call 999 themselves before they can get the defibrillator and take it to where it is needed.
+A person who knows where the nearest public access defibrillator is and runs straight to the cabinet to fetch it (whilst other people call 999 and start CPR) will have to call 999 themselves before they can get the defibrillator and take it to where it is needed.
 This wastes valuable time in getting it to the person in cardiac arrest and requires an extra call to an ambulance service that has to respond promptly to many other calls.

-Other crime prevention measures may reduce the risk of theft and tampering with a public-access defibrillator.
+Other crime prevention measures may reduce the risk of theft and tampering with a public access defibrillator.
 These might include siting the cabinet in a public place that is covered by closed-circuit television surveillance, and/or use of tracking devices in defibrillators, so that their removal from the cabinet is known about immediately and their whereabouts are traceable, or other clearly advertised measures that will discourage criminal interference.

 Another factor to consider is cost.
 A defibrillator and lockable cabinet or a defibrillator with additional technology (such as remote tracking) costs substantially more than a simple cabinet and straightforward defibrillator, respectively.

-In case of uncertainty, we recommend that you take advice from your local crime prevention officer about the risks of theft or vandalism and the security measures that will minimise these without making the defibrillator inaccessible or creating avoidable delay in access to it when it is needed.
+Liaison and collaboration with the local ambulance service is crucial to the success of any public access defibrillator scheme, and it is important to take their advice on the type of defibrillator and cabinet to install.
+It is also recommended that advice is sought from the local police force about the risks of theft or vandalism and the security measures that will minimise these without making the defibrillator inaccessible or creating avoidable delay in access when it is needed.